60 KHz WWVB receiver modules - are now carried by Universal Solder Ebay

 The program was written in Microchip assembly language and is open source for non commercial use.

-New features include internal PIC oscillator to simplify construction and a LED that follows the 60KHz data.
+New features include 4 MHz crystal oscillator to improve free running accuracy and a LED that follows the 60KHz data.

 60KHz WWVB data is inverted format and receive enable low.
 PIC port A:0 is data, A:1 is enable.